marshallward/accessproject/access_cm.rst

 * Identify the scaling bottlenecks and limits to scalability

 * Patch model source codes to resolve bottlenecks if possible

+Once these models have reached a sufficient state of foundations for the following projects:

+* Integration of updated ACCESS-OM into an updated ACCESS-CM framework

+* Porting N96/1.0° ACCESS-CM to the updated ACCESS-CM framework

+* Development of a N216/0.25° ACCESS-CM model

 Consolidation